janhq/ichigo-experiments/README.md

 ```
 ## Join Us

-:strawberry: Ichigo is an open research project.
+:strawberry: Ichigo and 🍰 Ichigo-Whisper is an open research project.
 We're looking for collaborators, and will likely move towards crowdsourcing speech datasets in the future.

 ## Acknowledgement

 - [Torchtune](https://github.com/pytorch/torchtune): The codebase we built upon